kaikokeke/kaikokeke/packages/environment/common/README.md

 - Get properties from multiple sources in order, unordered or by mixing strategies
 - Define if the properties from a source should overwrite the existing ones or to merge with them
 - Get properties from sources with interdependencies
-- Stop source or application loading after any type of trigger
+- Stop source or application loading after a trigger
 - Manage the loading lifecycle with hooks
 - Implement a middleware to intercept the added properties